Horror Madness: Death Proof vs. Scream

 See the introduction and full slate here http://oftenveryvile.ghost.io/introducing-horror-movie-madness/.

 I wouldn’t necessarily call either of these filmmakers feminists, exactly.
 To be clear, I don’t really like calling any artist that - I’m more comfortable thinking of feminism as a tool rather than a label.
-We I can say is that both men have given some thought to the role women play in horror, in particular in the slasher film.
+What I can say is that both men have given some thought to the role women play in horror, in particular in the slasher film.
 I know for a fact that Wes Craven read Carol Clover.
-I’m betting Tarantino has read it too.
-These films are the first I’ve examined in this series that were fully made in a post-Clover world.
+I’m betting Tarantino has read her too.
+These films are the first of their kind I’ve examined in this series that were fully made in a post-Clover world.
 I don’t know that there has been a work of film criticism more influential than Men, Women and Chainsaws.
 Certainly neither of these films could have been made without it.

 Clover, of course, was the critic who identified and named the “final girl” as a primary figure of the slasher film.
 So what is a final girl?
 Both Scream and Death Proof are about her.
 Simply, she’s the girl in the horror film who makes it to the end alive, but she’s more than that.
 She doesn’t make it for no reason - she’s always a little smarter, a little stronger and luckier, than everyone else.
 What Clover emphasizes is the final girl’s superiority to the other women in the film - she’s the final girl, never the only girl.
 It’s this that prevents Clover from calling the final girl an unambiguously feminist or empowering figure.
 She survives, but only in contrast to the other women and girls who don’t.
 Her strength is set up in contrast to their weakness.
 Her intelligence is in opposition to their foolishness.
-Her subversion of gender roles and gender expectations is placed against their hyperfemininity.
+Her subversion of gender roles and gender expectations is placed against their hyper-femininity.
 It’s important to remember the cliched role of sex and in particular sex had by women in the slasher.
 Other girls have sex, and they get punished.
 The final girl doesn’t, and she survives.
 It’s not a coincidence.
 Characters in Scream even bring that point up, more than once.

 Listen, let’s get this out of the way: I don’t like Scream.
 I think it’s boring, smug, and unscary.
 Its characters are vapid and irritating, and they’re paper thin - and I don’t think you can blame this on the actors, one of whom gives a great performance in Death Proof.
 Craven was one of the most talented image makers of his generation of horror guys, but the images here are pretty dull.
 Ghostface is kind of memorable, but not especially interesting.
 His gimmick is that he knows a lot about horror movies, but so what?
 Everyone - or nearly everyone - in this movie knows a lot about horror movies.
 They talk a lot about horror movies.
 They barely talk about anything else.